Click chart to enlarge

 The apostle James taught that anyone who hears God's Word but does not obey it is kidding himself.
 He is like someone who looks at himself in a mirror but goes his way unchanged (James 1:22, 22, 23, 24).
 He hears and reads God's Word, but then dismisses it, not letting the Scriptures change him.
 The person who looks into the mirror of God's Word, however, longing to be transformed by it, "is not a forgetful hearer" (Jas 1:25).
 He wants the Word to reveal his true needs and show him truths to obey.
 As he obeys, he progressively becomes more like Jesus.
 James said that kind of person "will be blessed in what he does" (Jas 1:25).

 If we honestly want to become more like Christ in our attitudes, actions, and reactions, we must look into God's mirror, the Bible, regularly.
 But let's not kid ourselves—just looking isn't enough.
-God's Word will transform us, but only if we obey it. — Joanie Yoder (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+God's Word will transform us, but only if we obey it. — Joanie Yoder (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Lord, help me heed Your every word,